-The yield of $RONO_2$ is determined by the branching ratio between reactions 3a and 3b (Perring et al., 2013), which depends on both temperature and pressure (Atkinson et al., 1983).
-The association reaction of RO_2 with NO in reaction 3a is favored over reaction 3b by lower temperatures and higher pressures.
-Temperature and pressure dependent formation of $RONO_2$ was implemented for propane (CB6 species "PRPA") and larger alkanes (CB6 species "PAR") using the parameterization of Yeh and Ziemann (2014).
+Alkyl nitrates are formed when alkanes are oxidized in the atmosphere in the presence NO. An alkane reacts with hydroxyl radical and oxygen to form an alkyl peroxy radical (RO2), which then has two potential reaction pathways with NO, one forming RONO2 and one forming NO2.
+The yield of RONO2 is determined by the temperature and pressure dependent branching ratio (Perring et al., 2013; Atkinson et al., 1983), where RONO2 production is favored at lower temperatures and higher pressures.
+Emery et al. (2015b) implemented temperature and pressure dependent formation of RONO2 for propane (CB6 species "PRPA") and larger alkanes (CB6 species "PAR") using the parameterization of Yeh and Ziemann (2014).
 CAMx simulations with this update for the Uintah Basin of Utah confirmed the directionality of the ozone effect described by Lee et al. (2014).